 Simple tutorial to attach a string light pole to a raised deck

-We used two – one on each of the farthest corners of the deck.
-This way we could attach hooks to the house and to the poles and swag the lights back and forth.
+The first step is determining the placement and amount of poles you need.
+We used two – one on each of the farthest corners of the back deck.
+This way we could attach hooks to the house and to the poles and swag the strands of string lights back and forth.
+Consider the location of any deck railing.

-Allow to dry. (read about what we painted our deck with here)
+It’s a good idea to allow it to fully dry. (read about what we painted our deck with here)

 Using wood screws, attach each pole to the back of the deck.
-We used two screws for each post to ensure they were stable.
+We used two screws from Home Depot for each post to ensure they were stable.
 Make sure you check for level as you are screwing them in.

-Simply hang the beginning of the light set from the first hook and drape across to the next hook, then the next hook and so on.
+Simply hang the beginning of the outdoor lighting set from the first hook and drape across to the next hook, then the next hook and so on.
 We had a few feet of lights left when we reached the last hook and just let it trail down the side of the house.
+Depending on the weight of the lights, you may need more or less hooks.

-Note: Depending on where your nearest electric outlet is you may need to get a little creative with plugging in your lights.
+Note: Depending on where your nearest power outlet is you may need to get a little creative with plugging in your lights.

-Ours is way over next to our bulkhead, which is about 15 feet away from the deck.
-We plugged an extension cord in, tacked it under the siding and ran it all the way over the deck and up side to meet the lights.
+Our power source is way over next to our bulkhead, which is about 15 feet away from the deck.
+We plugged an outdoor extension cord in, tacked it under the siding and ran it all the way over the deck and up side to meet the lights.

-You can see the white extension cord (in the photo grid above) where it meets the black string of lights.
+You can see the outdoor extension cord (in the photo grid above) where it meets the black string of lights.

 RELATED: How To Clean Patio Cushions

-Our deck is not huge, so instead of swagging the lights back and forth, we chose to simple create a perimeter of lights around the deck.
+Our deck is not huge, so instead of swagging the lights back and forth, we chose to simply create a perimeter of lights around the deck.

-If you wanted to get the swag effect, simply attach more hooks to the house and a center pole (or more) attached to the deck.
+If you wanted to get the swag effect, the best way to do this is to simply attach more hooks to the house and a center pole (or more) attached to the deck.

-Here’s a quick video from my phone so you can get a better idea of how pretty and glowy the string lights are when it’s completely dark out (this was taken at 10pm!).
+Here’s a quick video from my phone so you can get a better idea of how pretty and glowy the outdoor lights are when it’s completely dark out (this was taken at 10pm!).

 How To Hang String Lights if You Only Have a Patio

-You can also use command hooks to simple drape them across the side of your house, like we did!
+Use command hooks to simply drape the light strings across the side of your house, like we did!

-See how easy it is to hang string lights on a deck?
-We really love the effect these string lights have created on our deck and we’ve been spending so much more time outside enjoying our deck while the weather is still nice!
+See how easy it is to hang a strand of lights on a deck?
+We really love the effect these string lights have created on our outdoor living spaces and we’ve been spending so much more time outside enjoying our deck while the weather is still nice!

 P.S.
 Don’t forget to check out the full summer deck reveal!